 Only one RBC credit card offers a complimentary DragonPass membership and six free airport lounge visits: the RBC Avion Visa Infinite Privilege card.

-The RBC Avion Visa Infinite Privilege card earns Avion Elite points and offers cardholders six complimentary airport lounge visits annually.
+The RBC Avion Visa Infinite Privilege card earns 1.25 Avion Rewards points on all purchases and offers six complimentary airport lounge passes each membership year.

 $399